kranzky/insoluble/folly.md

 As Mike entered the casino, exciting wooden tables filled the makeshift kitchen area.

-Exposition;6:MIKE STACK PHOTOGRAPH ILLUSTRATION.
 "Hello, huh?"
 Mike muttered, examining a stack of school-like cards, a yellowed photograph, and an illustration of a sickly tomato.
-Exposition;8:DISCARDED EXPERIMENTS OVERWHELMED BREAK REST.
 The numerous discarded experiments strewn about overwhelmed him, and he decided to take a break and rest.
-Exposition;10:DUSK SETTLED OUTSIDE GHOST DIM LIGHTING.
 As the dusk settled outside, Mike couldn't help but glance at Christopher, who resembled a ghost in the dim lighting.
-Exposition;12:LATEST DISCOVERIES SOMETHING BIGGER CONNECT DOTS.
 The latest discoveries hinted at something much bigger, but they couldn't quite connect the dots to the earlier ones.
-Dialogue;7:EXIT BEER CLEAR MIND.
 "I'm going to find an exit and grab a beer to clear my mind," Mike announced, hoping a break would help make sense of their findings.

 "Hello!"
 Mike exclaimed, his voice echoing through the warehouse, as he noticed a peculiar harness hanging nearby.
 He couldn't help but feel it was a prize locked away, hidden from the world.
 He couldn't quite understand its purpose, but it seemed important, and he decided to investigate further.
 "Hey, Christopher, take a look at this!" he called out, drawing his friend's attention to the strange apparatus.
 As they examined the harness together, they couldn't shake the feeling that it was connected to the strange events unfolding around them.

 "Today, I'm improving that pass," he said, wearing a determined expression.

 "Stephen's announcement was irregular," Christopher muttered, his eyes widening as he recalled the odd incident.
-Exposition;7:STORAGE ROOMS SUPPLIES DISAPPEARED INCIDENT CONNECTION.
 Mike nodded in agreement, remembering that supplies had disappeared from the storage rooms around the time of the incident, hinting at a possible connection.
-Exposition;9:MISSING PIECE PUZZLE NIGHT PROGRESS DISCOVERIES.
 They both hoped that this new information might be the missing piece of the puzzle to help them make sense of the strange events that had unfolded that night.
-Dialogue;4:UNRAVEL MYSTERY MIKE CONFIDENT.
 "We'll unravel this mystery," Mike said confidently, determined to get to the bottom of things.

-Exposition;7:Mike EXAMINED HARNESS CURIOUSLY

-Exposition;9:Suddenly, Christopher REMEMBERED SOMETHING

-Dialogue;4:"HOW does the PILOT COME HERE?"

-Exposition;6:Christopher THOUGHT BACK

-Exposition;8:He RECALLED STEPHEN'S ANNOUNCEMENT

-Dialogue;6:"Maybe the DISAPPEARING SUPPLIES?"

-Exposition;11:Mike CONSIDERED NEW POSSIBILITY, still PUZZLED

 "Always repeating that irregular announcement," Christopher muttered to himself.
 Mike, on the other hand, was examining the peculiar harness they had found earlier, his face reflecting a mixture of curiosity and confusion.
 Suddenly, Christopher's eyes widened as he remembered something important from their past discussions.